Howard Wright Alexander

 Howard Wright Alexander (19 June 1911, Toronto – 28 June 1985, Richmond, Indiana) was a Canadian-American mathematician.

-Alexander emigrated from Canada to the United States in 1937.
+Alexander graduated from the University of Toronto in 1933 with a bachelor's degree.
+He emigrated from Canada to the United States in 1937.
 He received his Ph.D. in 1939 from Princeton University.
 As a Quaker, he was a conscientious objector during World War II and did alternative national service.
 At Earlham College he became an associate professor of mathematics in 1952 and retired there in 1976 as professor emeritus.
 He was an Invited Speaker at the International Congress of Mathematicians in 1950 in Cambridge, Massachusetts.

 He married Mary Alice Nace in 1942; they had six children.